 - Side Sense

 What's good about Side Sense is that you can double tap anywhere on the side of the display and either side of the device too, but there's also a "More Apps" option allowing you quick access to all the apps installed on your device, as well as access to settings.
-It will also learn what apps you use and when, ensuring you see those first.
+It also learns what apps you use and when, ensuring you see those first.
 For example, if you regularly watch YouTube on your morning commute, you'll see YouTube if you double tap the side in the morning, while if WhatsApp is the app you use most regularly during lunch time, that's what you'll see first.
 It's not flawless, but 90 per cent of the time it's rather handy.